univention/univention-corporate-server/doc/manual/mail/configuration-server.rst

 Configuration of a blind carbon copy for mail archiving solutions
 -----------------------------------------------------------------

-If the |UCSUCRV| :envvar:`mail/archivefolder` is set to an e-mail address, Postfix sends a blind carbon copy of all incoming and outgoing e-mails to this address.
-This results in an archiving of all e-mails.
-The e-mail address must already exist.
-It can be either one already registered in |UCSUCS| as the e-mail address of a user, or an e-mail account with an external e-mail service.
+If the |UCSUCRV| :envvar:`mail/archivefolder` is set to an email address, Postfix sends a blind carbon copy of all incoming and outgoing emails to this address.
+This results in an archiving of all emails.
+The email address must already exist.
+It can be either one already registered in |UCSUCS| as the email address of a user, or an email account with an external email service.
 As standard the variable is not set.

 Postfix must then be restarted.